 For example, although the Glacier Express sounds awesome in theory, riding the entire route takes approximately 8 hours on the train.
 Now don’t get me wrong.
 I understand wanting to ride the Glacier Express since it’s a well-known Swiss experience, but I still prefer to have my “feet on the ground” so to speak.

 As a result, these 8 days in Switzerland will have regions that are a reasonable distance from one another to allow ample time to exploration.
+You can travel Switzerland with a buddy, but at the same time, it’s easy to follow this itinerary as a solo traveler in Switzerland, too!

 Quick Glance: 8 Days in Switzerland